• Skip to main content

 3. Empty Safari Cache

-The problem of Safari browser getting stuck on Mac can be caused by corrupted Safari Cache files.
+The problem of Safari browser getting stuck on Mac can be caused by corrupted files in Safari browser cache.

-1. Open Safari browser > click on Safari > Preferences… in the drop-down menu.
+1. Open Safari browser > click on Safari tab in the top menu-bar and select Preferences… in the drop-down menu.

-2. On the next screen, click on the Advanced tab and select Show Develop Menu in Menu Bar option.
+2. On the next screen, switch to Advanced tab and select Show Develop Menu in Menu Bar option.

-3. Now, click on the Develop tab in top menu bar and click on Empty Caches in the drop-down menu.
+3. Next, click on the Develop tab in top menu-bar and select Empty Caches option in the drop-down menu.

 4. Disable Safari Extensions

-1. Open Safari browser > select the Develop tab in top-menu bar and click on Disable Extensions in the drop-down.
+2. Select the Develop tab in top-menu bar and click on Disable Extensions in the drop-down menu.

-This will disable all the Safari Extensions on your Mac.
+This will disable all the Safari browser extensions on your Mac.

 5. Remove Safari Extensions

-1. Open Safari Browser > click on Safari > Preferences… in the drop-down menu.
+1. Open Safari browser > click on Safari tab in the top menu-bar and select Preferences… in the drop-down menu.

 2. On the next screen, click on the Extensions tab and you will be able see all the Safari Extensions installed on your Mac.